AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs: Method

-To deploy the model on an edge device, the most significant step of model compression from the perspective of watermarking is quantization, which substantially changes weight distributions and data types.
+\textit{\textbf{Optimization-based Watermark Insertion}.} To deploy an LLM on edge devices, the most significant step of model compression from the perspective of watermarking is quantization, which substantially changes weight distributions and data types.
 Thus, we devise a quantization-aware optimization-based watermarking insertion algorithm in Algorithm~\ref{alg:two_stage_watermarking}.
-Given the activation from the last transformer block as $\mathcal{A}_{i-1}$, the activation $\mathcal{A}_i$ from the $i$-th transformer block $M_i$ is mapped into the watermarking space by the projection matrix $WM_i$.
-In each transformer block, the projection matrix $WM_i$ approximates the ground-truth signature $B_i$ with the optimization objective in Equation~\ref{eq:optimization}.
+Given the activation from the $(i-1)$-th transformer layer as $\mathcal{A}_{i-1}$ (on trigger dataset $D_{tri}$), the activation $\mathcal{A}_i$ from the $i$-th watermarked transformer layer $M^\prime_i$ is projected into the watermarking space by a projection matrix $WM_i$.
+The watermark embedding goal is to make the projected output approximate the ground-truth signature $B_i$.
+Besides, to maintain model fidelity, a penalty term $\alpha \Vert M^\prime_i - M_i\Vert^2$ is added to the loss, constraining the updated parameters $M^\prime_i$ to remain close to the original $M_i$.
+These objectives are formulated in Equation~\ref{eq:optimization}.

-To achieve faithful signature embedding while preserving model utility, \sys{} introduces a two-stage watermark insertion before and after quantization.
-In the pre-quantization stage, the optimization is performed on the full-precision model.
-Thus, a gradient-based approach is employed.
-This facilitates rapid convergence and a good initial approximation of the watermark signature by adjusting both $M_i$ and $WM_i$ with backpropagation.
-To preserve model utility, we add a penalty $\alpha \Vert M_i^\prime - M_i\Vert^2$ to the loss to ensure the watermarked model parameters $M_i^\prime$ do not diverge far from the original parameter $M_i$.

-The quantized model weights are discrete, and gradient-based approaches are unable to optimize the model to approximate the objective in Equation~\ref{eq:optimization}.
-Hence, in the post-quantization stage, zeroth-order optimization~\cite{spall2000adaptive} is applied.
-As in Algorithm~\ref{alg:two_stage_watermarking}, a subset of parameters $\Theta$ is perturbed along random directions, and the losses $L^+ $ and $L^-$ are estimated through finite-difference evaluations~\cite{rando2023optimal}.
-These estimates guide the updates to fine-tune the quantized transformer block $M_{qi}$, reducing the discrepancy between the predicted watermark signature and the target signature $B_i$.
-This two-stage design ensures that watermark signatures remain well-aligned with $B_i$ after quantization, while limiting updates to a small parameter subset so as to preserve the overall model fidelity.